MsonMaire/Learning_Dart/README.md

 This is a git introduction session
-If read this in future, I am just learning
+If read in the future, I am just learning and enjoying this tool.
+"Übung macht den Meister."